pinting/oraculum/README.md

 #### 6c.
 The FROM clause: graph contraction

-Once the fields are chosen, the required tables have to be **connected**. `Relationships` builds a multigraph whose vertices are the tables - plus aliased nodes like `"users u"` - and whose edges are the foreign keys, each labelled with the column pair it joins on.
+Once the fields are chosen, the required tables have to be **connected**. `Relationships` builds a multigraph whose vertices are the tables (together with aliased nodes like `"users u"`) and whose edges are the foreign keys, each labelled with the column pair it joins on.

 One FROM entry is a connected piece being grown from a head vertex $h$.
 Joining a neighbour $x$ is **vertex contraction**: